chirag-parmar/chirag-parmar/README.md

 # Welcome to Chirag Parmar's GitHub! 👋

 **Current Status:** Ethereum Protocol Fellowship, where I am working on the Rated List project.
-[View Progress](https://github.com/eth-protocol-fellows/cohort-five/blob/main/development-updates.md)
+[View Progress](https://github.com/eth-protocol-fellows/cohort-five/blob/main/development-updates.md) [My Notes](https://github.com/eth-protocol-fellows/cohort-five/blob/main/notes/ChiragMahaveerParmar.md)

 Hello!
 I'm Chirag Parmar.
 I completed my Masters of Science in Communications Engineering from the Technical University of Munich 🎓.
 During my undergraduate studies, I had the opportunity to spend a semester at the University of California, Berkeley 🌉, where I learned product design and entrepreneurship.
 Since 2017, I have been actively working on self-sovereign identity, key recovery (social and non-custodial), and other blockchain-related technologies 🔐.